aimaster-dev/image-compression-by-autoencoder/README.md

 ## Compression

-In compression phase the encoder encodes the image into a vector of size 32768.
+In compression phase the encoder encodes the image into a vector of size 32768 (this is flattened feature map from last convolutional layer of the encoder of size 512 x 8 x 8).
 Then the vector is quantized into `B` quantization levels.
 And finally the quantized vector is compressed using `Adaptive Arithmetic Coding`.
+Arithmetic encoder takes quantized vector with values in range _[0; 2^B]_ as the input and outputs binary sequence.
+Encoding is performed using arithmetic-compressor python package.
+SimpleAdaptiveModel was used for probabilities update.
+This model gradually forgets old statistics with exponential moving average.

 Final compressed file consists of: